knulli-cfw/knulli.org/docs/development/building-knulli-with-docker.md

 This is not required on every build.
 In fact, you can normally skip this step if you've done it already.

-You may need to remove your existing docker container and re-do this step if you are switching between different builds or if your are building the mainline and breaking changes have been made (example: a new app or library is required.)
+You may need to remove your existing docker container and re-do this step if you are switching between different builds or if your are building the mainline and breaking changes have been made (e.g., a new app or library is required).

 ```
 $ make build-docker-image